tribixbite/awesome/README.md

 *   [JoshuaKGoldberg/emojipedia](https://github.com/JoshuaKGoldberg/emojipedia) - Unofficial static export of technical information from Emojipedia. 📙
 *   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
 *   [a2ui-project/a2ui](https://github.com/a2ui-project/a2ui) -
-*   [letta-ai/letta-code](https://github.com/letta-ai/letta-code) - The memory-first coding agent
+*   [letta-ai/letta-code](https://github.com/letta-ai/letta-code) - Stateful agents that are like people, with memory, identity, and the ability to learn and adapt
 *   [aidenybai/react-grab](https://github.com/aidenybai/react-grab) - Copy any UI element for your agent
 *   [garzj/google-photos-migrate](https://github.com/garzj/google-photos-migrate) - A tool to fix EXIF data and recover filenames from a Google Photos takeout, preserving albums within the directory structure.
 *   [prag-matt-ic/imagen-header-rebuild](https://github.com/prag-matt-ic/imagen-header-rebuild) - A recreation of the DeepMind Imagen 3 header video in code